 - No specific background or undergraduate major is required.

-- Decisions are based on evaluation of the applicant's overall academic record including undergraduate transcripts, GRE (or other standardized test) scores, three letters of recommendation, a personal statement of purpose, and a resume describing relevant work, community, and extracurricular experiences.
-More information on the Apply Now page.
+- Decisions are based on evaluation of the applicant's overall academic record including undergraduate transcripts, optional GRE or other standardized test scores, three letters of recommendation, a personal statement of purpose, and resume describing relevant work, community, and extracurricular experiences.
+For more information visit the Apply Now page.

 We are here to help you successfully complete your application.
 If you have questions or need assistance, please contact us.